dbewick123/playstack/README.md

 # 🔭 What Next?

 I still have a fairly extensive backlog, and with this being release 1.0, I plan to add a number of features in future, crucially including:

 - Most obviously will be to enable user accounts, utilising both sessions with cookies as well as integrating a PostgreSQL database to persist data across sessions.
 - Having the user accounts in place will allow me to fully implement the wishlist and library features, as well as enhancing the user dashboard with more rich and useful personalised information.
+- Improvements to backend service layer, in order to improve the data quality, searching and aggregating of the RAWG data.
 - Outside of features, I want to make Playstack more accessible to other developers, I plan to share my technical documentation for each layer, including things like my Swagger specification for my backend API, and design diagrams such as my redux state model, react component tree, etc.

 # 💻 Want it Locally?